lelongho89/chinese_chess/docs/authentication.md

 ## Overview

-The Chinese Chess game uses Firebase Authentication for user registration and login.
+The Chinese Chess game uses Supabase Authentication for user registration and login.
 The authentication system supports:

 1. Email/password registration and login
 2. Google sign-in